itd/axispics/README.txt

 more AXIS cameras, and saves then to a specified directory ($axis_pic_path).

+AXIS software will throw/put jpg images at a web server.
+This is set up so all you should have to do is fire-up this service and point all the cameras at this app (http://[server_address]:6543/pics).
+No additional server side configuration is necessary.

-Images from each camera are saved to
+Images from each camera are saved to individual
-$axis_pic_path/$CAMERA_IP_ADDRESS, e.g.,
+directories:

+  $axis_pic_path/$CAMERA_IP_ADDRESS

+For example:

   /path/to/images/192.168.0.102

 Requirements
 ===============